nettrom/SDoC-Baseline-Metrics-Redux/T186575/README.md

 ## Questions Reviewed

 1. The distribution of file types and extensions.
-2. Cumulative upload counts and newly uploads per month by file extension.
+2. Cumulative upload counts and new upload counts per month by file extension.
+3. Number of deleters (users who have deleted at least one file) over time.
+4. How many files each user has deleted?
+5. Time to deletion, broken up by file type and reason for deletion (copyright violation vs other)
-3. The proportion of files got deleted within a month after uploaded.
+6. The proportion of files deleted within a month after uploaded.
 How does this deletion rate look like over time?
-4. Number of deleters (users who have deleted at least one file) over time.
-5. How many files each user has deleted?
-6. Time to deletion, broken up by file type and reason for deletion (copyright violation vs other)

 ## Distribution of file types